Technical Documentation

 CommandDescriptionType

-nickname set <appId> <name>Set your nickname in an appWrite
+nickname set <appId> "<name>"Set your nickname in an appWrite

-nickname get <appId> <addr>Get a user’s nicknameRead
+nickname get <appId> <address>Get a user nicknameRead

 nickname clear <appId>Clear your nicknameWrite